varundeepakgudhe/Data_Science_Academy/Datasets/Crime Data in LA/Readme.md

-# Code book for Crime in Los Angelese Data
+# Code book for Crime in Los Angeles Data

 ### 1. Title and Description:
   - **Crime Data from 2020 to present**